Clearing and adjustment advice

-If you don’t receive our offer email within 15 minutes, check your spam folder before you get back in touch.
+If you don’t receive our offer email within 15 minutes, check your spam folder to see if it's there, and if not please get back in touch.

-Clearing is competitive, but don’t feel pressured to accept a place straight away.
-Take time to assess your options.
-All we ask is, if you want to take us up on our offer (and we sincerely hope you will), please do it before the deadline lapses.
+Clearing is a competitive process, but don’t feel pressured to accept a place straight away.
+Take time to think through your options.
+All we ask is that if you want to take us up on our offer (and we really hope you will), please do so before the deadline lapses.